 Recording a method

-You need to make sure the program isn't installed locally before recording.
+Installation context must be set in the Software passport.
+Before recording, make sure that the program isn't already installed locally.
 Also, close all background and foreground programs.

 Proceed to the System shot tab and click Record.